The two sides of the culture coin

 Put simply, if people have a working environment that suits their needs and puts them in the best possible position to succeed, they feel safe in their work, have leaders who understand, support and respect them and are working towards a purpose that inspires them and gives them clear direction then they’re likely to contribute to a positive people culture.

 Of course, it isn’t quite as simple as that.
-We’ll be exploring each of the four influencing factors in much more detail in the future.
-As well as in our new culture training courses and consultancy services.
+We’ll be exploring each of the four influencing factors in much more detail over the coming weeks.

 Whilst, for many leaders, the people elements of culture might seem more ‘familiar’, it’s often frustrating that so much can seem beyond their control.

 The corporate culture side is that which leaders have full control over.
 It is corporate culture that should be shaped by strategy, objectives and ambitions.
 It uses systems and structures that shape behaviours, as well as the stories you tell as an organisation.
 The questions asked when approaching your corporate culture should include ‘What do we want to achieve?’ and ‘What can we do to put ourselves in the best possible position for success?’

 There are four key factors of corporate culture:

 If your people culture is more about how you feel when you do your job.
 Your corporate culture is what underpins it – how you do what you do.
 Whilst people culture can only be influenced, corporate should be carefully designed.
 You should ensure that every aspect is geared towards making your core business strategies a success.

 People and corporate culture are very much two sides of the same coin.
 Solely focussing on one or the other may well bring positive outcomes but will leave you potentially falling short.
 We, therefore, would always recommend that any change strategy incorporates a focus on both.